Stipend Programs

 Who may apply?

-Eligible students in an eligible field placement during their foundation or advanced year must submit an APS Stipend application online, and selected students will be invited for an interview.
+Eligible students in an eligible field placement during their foundation or advanced year must submit an AAS Stipend application online, and selected students will be invited for an interview.

 For more information, please contact: